guiferviz/tuberia/docs/teps/tep01.md

 which can be useful for other members of your team who need to understand the pipeline's structure and dependencies.

-Additionally, the DAG can be used to generate extra steps in your pipelines , such as checking the schema of the data being processed match the expected one or checking the quality of the data to ensure that it meets certain criteria.
+Additionally, the DAG can be used to generate extra steps in your pipelines, such as checking the schema of the data being processed match the expected one or checking the quality of the data to ensure that it meets certain criteria.